tangshuang/tyshemo/docs/model.md

 **onParse**

-Before restore data created, a hook method `onParse` will be invoked.
+Before fromJSON, a hook method `onParse` will be invoked.

 ```js
 class StudentModel extends Model {